ratan1824/aexy18/README.md

 ### 3. Environment Variables (Critical for Security)

-This project requires API keys to connect to Google's AI services (Gemini).
-To keep these keys secure and private, you must use environment variables.
+This project requires an API key to connect to Google's AI services (Gemini).
+To keep this key secure, you **must** use environment variables.

 **Never commit API keys directly to your repository.**

 1.  **Create a local environment file:**
     In the root of the project, create a file named `.env.local`.
+This file is already listed in `.gitignore` to prevent it from being accidentally committed.

     ```bash
     touch .env.local
     ```

-    This file is already listed in `.gitignore` to prevent it from being accidentally committed to GitHub.

 2.  **Add your Gemini API Key:**
     Open the `.env.local` file and add your Gemini API key.
 You can get this key from [Google AI Studio](https://makersuite.google.com/app/apikey).